 Can my child just come and try one lesson to see if they like it?

-Unfortunately we cannot offer a trial session due to insurance.
-However, you are more than welcome to come along and watch any lesson before you commit to full terms fees, but generally the children like the look of it so much that they don’t want to sit still and watch!
+Unfortunately we do not offer a trial session, however, you are more than welcome to come along and watch any lesson before you commit to full terms fees, but generally the children like the look of it so much that they don’t want to sit still and watch!

 Do you hold any special events throughout the year?